sadpreduu/bitcoin-monitor/README.md

 #### Usage

 The `BitcoinPrice` component can be integrated into Vue.js applications to provide users with a convenient way to explore historical Bitcoin price data.
 It enhances user engagement and facilitates better understanding of Bitcoin's price trends over time.

+### GraphHistory Component

+<mark style="background-color: #FDE68A; color: #000000;">⚠️ Please note: This component did not function as intended due to issues with API requests that I was unable to resolve in time to complete the project.</mark>

+The `GraphHistory` component is a Vue.js component designed to display historical price data of Bitcoin (BTC) using an interactive chart.
+It utilizes Vue.js for data management and Axios for making HTTP requests to the CoinAPI.

+#### Purpose

+The purpose of the `GraphHistory` component is to visualize the historical price movement of Bitcoin over a specified period.
+It offers users insights into Bitcoin's price trends and enables them to analyze past performance.

+#### Features

+- **Price Data Visualization:** The component fetches historical Bitcoin price data from the CoinAPI and displays it using an interactive chart.

+- **Dynamic Time Range Selection:** Users can choose between different time ranges (last 7 days, 15 days, or 30 days) to view Bitcoin price data for specific periods.

+#### Component Structure

+The `GraphHistory` component comprises the following elements:

+- **Template:** The template defines the component's UI structure using HTML with Tailwind CSS classes for styling.
+It includes elements for the chart display and buttons for selecting the time range.

+- **Script:** The script section contains the JavaScript logic for the component.
+It defines the component's data (`variation` and `chartOptions`) and methods (`fetchBitcoinPriceData`) for fetching and rendering Bitcoin price data.

+- **Style:** The style section contains scoped CSS styles to customize the appearance of the component elements, including buttons and containers.

+#### Data Handling and HTTP Requests

+- The `fetchBitcoinPriceData` method makes an asynchronous HTTP request to the CoinAPI to fetch historical Bitcoin price data for the specified time range.

+- It calculates the start and end dates based on the selected time range and constructs the API request accordingly.

+- Upon receiving a successful response, the method extracts the Bitcoin price data and updates the chart with the retrieved information.

+#### Usage

+The `GraphHistory` component can be integrated into Vue.js applications to provide users with a visual representation of Bitcoin's historical price data.
+Although it encountered issues with API requests, it serves as a foundation for future improvements and enhancements in displaying Bitcoin price trends.